Bowtie7114/pthon_adventure/README.md

 ## Credits
 - Code institute for providing the pre-installed code to run the code via browser-based terminal.
 - Fiancé [Magdalena]() for assistance with Python syntax (if "literal" in str(e): in main_menu())
+- Fiancé [Magdalena]() for the idea of using RegEx to check if save code was entered correctly.
 - File write function help from [Free Code Camp](https://www.freecodecamp.org/news/with-open-in-python-with-statement-syntax-example/).
 - [Geeks for Geeks](https://www.geeksforgeeks.org/passing-function-as-an-argument-in-python/) with refresher on function arguments.
 - [W3Schools](https://www.w3schools.com/python/default.asp) for various python reminders.
+- [W3Schools](https://www.w3schools.com/python/python_regex.asp) for information on how to check string using RegEx.
 - User Kevin Chou on [Stack Overflow](https://stackoverflow.com/questions/37340049/how-do-i-print-colored-output-to-the-terminal-in-python) for the information on setting colour console text.